 MTCs shall only deliver one Individual Order, per Qualifying Patient or Caregiver, during each delivery.

 Only Marijuana and Marijuana Products that are Shelf-stable may be delivered.
-Products that are perishable, or time and temperature controlled to prevent deterioration shall not be allowed to be delivered by or on behalf of an MTC.
+Products that are perishable, or time and temperature controlled to prevent deterioration may not be allowed to be delivered by or on behalf of an MTC.

-For home delivery, each order must be labeled and packaged in accordance with 935 CMR 501.105(5) and (6).
+For home delivery, each order shall be labeled and packaged in accordance with 935 CMR 501.105(5) and (6).

 Any Marijuana or Marijuana Product that is undeliverable or is refused by the Qualifying Patient or Caregiver shall be transported back to the originating MTC that provided the product once all other deliveries included on a delivery manifest have been made.
-It shall be the responsibility of the MTC to ensure that any undelivered product is returned to the MTC's physical location and stored in accordance with 935 CMR 501.105(11).
+It shall be the responsibility of the MTC to ensure that any undelivered product is returned to the MTC's physical location and stored in accordance with 935 CMR 501.105(11): Storage Requirements.

 Vehicle and Transport Requirements for Home Delivery.